nicksessa/bamazon/README.md

    * over_head_costs

-2. Modify the products table so that there's a product_sales column, and modify your `bamazonCustomer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.
+2. Note that the `products` table had to be modified to include a product_sales column.
+The `bamazonCustomer.js` app also had to be modified so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

 ```js
   // get product_sales